 All parties shall, on all occasions and to the best of their ability, serve the interests of obstacle racing and USAOCR.
 They shall be aware of their task and their personal responsibility and take all necessary action to carry it out.
 They shall refrain from any behavior that may jeopardize racing or USAOCR’s reputation.

-The Parties shall refrain from asking, accepting or proposing, either directly or indirectly, any payment or commission, any advantages or services of any kind, whether it is in exchange for their work carried out for the USAOCR, and which has not been agreed with or authorized by the competent authority at the USAOCR.
+Under the Code of Ethics, all Parties shall refrain from asking, accepting or proposing, either directly or indirectly, any payment or commission, any advantages or services of any kind, whether it is in exchange for their work carried out for the USAOCR, and which has not been agreed with or authorized by the competent authority at the USAOCR.
 They will inform USAOCR of any offers of this kind that are made to them.

 Only symbolic gifts may be offered or accepted by the Parties, as a mark of respect or as a token of friendship in accordance with usual local custom.
 Any other gifts received must be sent to the USAOCR.
-A competent authority at World OCR must authorize any other gifts offered to a third-party.
+A competent authority at World Obstacle must authorize any other gifts offered to a third-party.

 Likewise, the Parties and any other persons accompanying them shall not accept hospitality offered by their hosts if this goes beyond the limits fixed by the norms in force in the countries of the latter.
 Any case that contravenes this measure shall be brought before the ethics commission.
 This rule also applies to the hospitality given to USAOCR partners.
 The Parties should inform their partners of these measures.